Popularity isn’t always a sign of a smooth-functioning internet phone service.

 We admit this issue may sound a little weird.
 But it’s true: These days, even your Google Voice number can ghost you.

 For business owners, the risk of losing a phone number is never ideal, even if it’s easily avoidable.
-This issue is specific to Google Voice and doesn’t happen with our VoIP phone providers.
+This issue is specific to Google Voice and doesn’t happen with other VoIP phone providers.

 “Shifting numbers you are already using was not very convenient for me.”
 (Review from GetApp)

-If you’re not getting voicemail transcriptions, you wouldn’t be the first.
+If you’re not getting Google Voice voicemail transcriptions, you wouldn’t be the first.
 Some users report issues with delivery and transcription quality.
 There could be a few reasons for this:

 Even if you resolve your issue, keep in mind that Google Voice is still pretty limited when it comes to options for receiving voicemail transcriptions.